lastweek/SOSP17-LITE-kernel-4.9/README.md

     * The user space stuff are basically [rdma-core](https://github.com/linux-rdma/rdma-core) and [perftest](https://www.openfabrics.org/downloads/perftest/).
 * Kernel modules, which replaces the original in-box Linux IB driver.

 The sweetest thing about MLNX_OFED is: the user space libraries they provided can only work on a kernel with OFED kernel modules loaded.
+According to the error message and some digging into kernel source code, it should be some uverbs commands format mismatch (correct me if I'm wrong!).

-If you do a install like this `./mlnxofedinstall --user-space-only`, which will install both user space commands and libraries, the user space commands you got are just broken.
+That means, if you do a install like this `./mlnxofedinstall --user-space-only`, which will install both user space commands and libraries, the user space commands you got _are just broken_.

-One (yes it' sme) has to download [rdma-core](https://github.com/linux-rdma/rdma-core), compile it, and use the `LD_PRELOAD` trick to avoid using OFED's user space libraries.
+One has to download [rdma-core](https://github.com/linux-rdma/rdma-core), compile it, and use the `LD_PRELOAD` trick to avoid using OFED's user space libraries.
 Why the hell I got to know this?
 Because a man got his needs, just like LITE is not compatible with OFED.

 ### Commands
 * Download `rdma-core` and compile.